robert-king/my-hash-map/README.md

 Write / Build speed: 2x slower than STD-Lib (although haven't optimised this)

+Memory:
+Currently it actually uses **LESS memory than would be required to store the keys themselves**.
+This is because it stores only the parts of the keys that are needed to resolve collisions.
+To allow for inserts, we would need to store the whole key, and upon insertion, figure out if we need an extra bit in bitNums to distinguish.

 Currently assumes list of keys is known ahead of time, although simple enough changes could be made to allow growing, inserts etc.